danegraphics/PublicNotes/What-Is-Lc0.md

 T nets are the main Lc0 networks.

-The T nets are created by playing against themselves for a fixed number of games (like 32,000).
+The T nets are created entirely by playing against themselves for some number of games at a time and then learning from those games.
-After looking at those games, a new network is created by adjusting the previous network based on what worked and what didn't in the games.
+After finishing a set of those games, a new network is created by adjusting the previous network based on what worked and what didn't in the games.

 There are different generations of T nets.